-Drug trafficking is globally recognized and a high-profile area of the law, which involves the cultivation, manufacture, distribution, supply and sale of substances such as marijuana, cocaine and heroin, which are subject to drug prohibition laws.
+Drug trafficking is a globally recognised issue and and a high profile area of the law.
+The process of drug trafficking involves the cultivation, manufacture, distribution, supply and sale of substances such as marijuana, cocaine and heroin, which are subject to drug prohibition laws.

-- An estimated 18-23 tonnes of heroin and 25-30 tonnes of cocaine imported annually into the UK; and
+- An estimated 18-23 tonnes of heroin and 25-30 tonnes of cocaine are imported annually into the UK

-- An estimated 270 tonnes of cannabis needed to satisfy annual UK user demand (cannabis being the most widely used illegal drug, with the UK wholesale market worth almost £1 billion a year)
+- An estimated 270 tonnes of cannabis is needed to satisfy annual UK user demand.
+Cannabis is the most widely used illegal drug, with the UK wholesale market worth almost £1 billion per year

 What is possession with intent to distribute?

-Unlawful possession, unlawful supply and intent to supply ‘controlled’ and/or psychoactive drugs are criminal offences under The Misuse of Drugs Act (1971) and The Psychoactive Substances Act (2016).
+Unlawful possession, unlawful supply and intent to supply ‘controlled’ and/or psychoactive drugs are classified as criminal offences under the Misuse of Drugs Act (1971) and the Psychoactive Substances Act (2016).

 If an intention to supply cannot be proved by direct evidence in the form of admissions or witness testimony, the prosecution will attempt to prove guilt for intent to distribute based on inference or circumstantial evidence, including:

-- Possession of drug supply paraphernalia such as scales, small bags that may be used to “bag-up” drugs, cling film and large sums of unexplained cash
+- Possession of drug supply paraphernalia such as scales, small packets that may be used to bag-up drugs, cling film and large sums of unexplained cash

-- Possession of a quantity that may be inconsistent with personal use
+- Possession of a quantity of a controlled drug that may be inconsistent with personal use

-- Possession of drugs that are a high purity which suggests that they are uncut
+- Possession of drugs of a high purity level which suggests that they are uncut

 Distribution of drugs is not limited to dealing or selling drugs for profit—the issue of financial gain is primarily relevant for the purposes of establishing the scale and background to the supply chain and for sentencing.